bcgov-platform-services/acs-automation/README.md

 ### Integrating with GitOps

-Integrating this automation with an existing installation of ACS via Argo CD is very straight foward:
+Integrating this automation with an existing installation of ACS via Argo CD is very straight forward:

-1. Fork the repo and update the `vars/vars.yaml` to reflect the configuration that you want
+1. Fork the repo and update the `vars.yaml` to reflect the configuration that you want

 2. Update your Argo CD configuration to include a health check for Central: